AbliPayTech/tazama-v4-ci-fork/README.md

 - Qn, Can Helm replace Kustomize?

     `Yes.
-You can template services with Helm and let Argo CD manage releases.`
+You can template services with Helm and let Argo CD manage releases.
+This is the next milestone after a successful E2E testing with Kustomize.`

 - Qn, How do I change environment variables?